stardog-union/launchpad-docs/voicebox.md

 Voicebox can use Llama models hosted at [Google Vertex Model Garden](https://cloud.google.com/model-garden) as an LLM endpoint.

 The following configuration options are used with Google Vertex in the Voicebox configuration file.
-Update the `Google_Vertex_AI_Project_Name` value in the config with your .
+Replace the `Google_Vertex_AI_Project_Name` value in the example with your project name.

 | **Configuration Option** | **Available Options** |
 | --- | --- |